saper0/hpc-linear-solver/README.md

 * LU.cpp: Implementation of a standard LU factorization.
 * LU_pp.cpp: Implementation of an LU factorization with partial pivoting.
 * LU_blocked.cpp: Implementation of a high performance blocked LU factorization with partial pivoting.
+* doc: Includes technical report and makefile for each implementation

 ## Requirements
 * C++11